dopeboy/dopeboy.github.io/about.md

 I'm currently exploring building a startup in the AI agents space, targeted towards Solutions Consultants.
 Drop me a line if you are too!

 Before that, I was the co-founder and CEO of Swoops, a fantasy sports basketball game with the twist that you could own the players.
 Prior to that, I was an early engineer at Disco.
-And prior to that, I worked in Morgan Stanley and in the Obama White House.
+And prior to that, I was an engineer in Morgan Stanley and in the Obama White House.

 ## What I do for fun